VismayaM2005/AURA-Adaptive-Urban-Risk-Analyzer-for-Crowd-Management/README.md

-﻿# AURA — Adaptive Urban Risk Analyzer for Crowd Management
+﻿# AURA: Adaptive Urban Risk Analyzer for Crowd Management

 This repository contains the AURA project, with the three main functional modules included: